 Bologna’s Top Restaurants

 Since there is such an abundance of delicious traditional dishes and wine, you may be wondering where you might get the best examples of this cuisine.
 In Bologna, you can choose from many different possibilities.
 You really can’t go wrong either way.
-There isn’t a single restaurant in Italy that we’ve had a bad meal at over our many visits there.
-Simply strolling in and ordering some of the local cuisines is one of our favorite things to do.
+There isn’t a single restaurant in Italy where we’ve had a bad meal over our many visits.
+Simply strolling in and ordering some of the local cuisines is one of our favorite things.
 And if we still can’t find the comfort we’re looking for, we go on.

 Oltre